 Source: Carrick Mollenkamp, The Wall Street Journal, August 27, 2008.

-Scott Bugie (Standard & Poor's): Second phase of credit crunch could
+Scott Bugie (Standard & Poor's): Second phase of credit crunch could be severe

 "The credit crunch is entering a second, 'post-subprime' phase where banks' loan books deteriorate more rapidly and capital-raising efforts might become harder, says Scott Bugie, credit analyst at Standard & Poor's.